|

 by the new realities.
 Those who believe this tend to consider that some

+of its approaches, rules and policies are becoming obsolete.
 At least three different options are seen as feasible to address the

 problems faced by Mercosur.
 These are: 1) to recognize its possible obsolescences,